Dkusner/Challenge1/README.md

 ## 5. (Bonus) 14-Day Moving Average on Daily Counts Per Engagement Type

 * The SQL file 'Eng14DayAvg.sql' queries the engagements per day and groups them by type - the performs a join from the source table using the avg() sql function to generate a 14 day average based on the date difference.
-* THe output from the SQL query shows the average for that engagement type for the prior 14 days.
+* The output from the SQL query shows the average for that engagement type for the prior 14 days.

 Link to SQL query Eng14DayAvg.sql:  https://github.com/Dkusner/Challenge1/blob/master/source/Eng14DayAvg.sql